Contribution getting started¶

 As mentioned above, bugs should first be fixed on

-master (except in rare occasions
+main (except in rare occasions

 that a bug only happens in a previous release).
-So who should do the backport procedure described
+So, who should do the backport procedure described

 If the bug was fixed by a core developer, it is the main responsibility of that core developer to do the backport.